UCLAdeepvision/CS188-Projects-2022Winter/_posts/2021-01-27-team25-stereo-depth-vision.md

 $$L^w(w) = \text{max}(1-w, 0)_{\chi_{\lvert d^{diff} \rvert < C_1}} + \text{max}(w, 0)_{\chi_{\lvert d^{diff} \rvert > C_2}}$$

 ## StereoNet
 The main insight of StereoNet is that we can aggressively downsample the input disparity images so we can perform a much less costly alignment between two significantly reduced feature sizes.
 Unlike HITNet which saves computational costs by omitting 3D convolutions, StereoNet still makes these computations, just at a severely reduced resolution.
-The network uses a simple decoder encode approach, this time with a Siamese network (a neural network where there are two separate input vectors, connected to separate networks, but both of these networks have identical weights).
+The network uses a simple decoder encoder approach, this time with a Siamese network (a neural network where there are two separate input vectors, connected to separate networks, but both of these networks have identical weights).
 Performing the cost volume computation on this vastly reduced representation of the input images allows the network to train/run much faster, but still attains quite good performance.